-FAQs about EMDR Counseling in Rochester, New Hampshire
+FAQs about EMDR Therapy in Rochester, New Hampshire

-Eye Movement Desensitization and Reprocessing (EMDR) therapy is a psychotherapy approach that has been extensively researched and proven extremely effective for the treatment of PTSD and trauma.
+Eye Movement Desensitization and Reprocessing (EMDR) therapy is an approach that has been proven to be extremely effective for PTSD and trauma.

 How does EMDR work?